This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is mindful wellbeing?

-What is Mindful Wellbeing?
+What is Mindful Well-being?

 I like to think of mindful wellbeing as the practices, habits, thoughts and behaviours you use to help you get through your daily life.
-These things are highly personal, however at their core is the same principle; you are intentionally and actively seeking to lower your body’s response to stress.
+These things are highly personal, however, at their core is the same principle; you are intentionally and actively seeking to lower your body’s response to stress.

 The number one thing people need to remember is that the body can’t differentiate between different stressors.
-Whether it’s nutritional stress, chemical stress from our environment, financial stress, emotional stress, physiological stress or psychological stress our bodies can’t tell the difference!
+Whether it’s nutritional stress, chemical stress from our environment, financial stress, emotional stress, physiological stress, or psychological stress, our bodies can’t tell the difference!

-This is important to note, because stress isn’t just the result of negative actions or behaviours such as smoking or eating a poor diet.
+This is important to note because stress isn’t just the result of negative actions or behaviours such as smoking or eating a poor diet.
 Sometimes it’s the result of our positive behaviours if we simply do not have the physical or mental time and resources to make these changes for our health.

-So how can mindful wellbeing help?
+So, how can mindful wellbeing help?

-Whatever is lighting up in the brain the hypothalamus then monitors what’s lighting up and tells the pituitary gland what hormones it needs to produce for the next three seconds.
+Whatever is lighting up in the brain, the hypothalamus then monitors what’s lighting up and tells the pituitary gland what hormones it needs to produce for the next three seconds.

-"...whatever you’re thinking about directly affects the physiology of your system."
+"...Whatever you’re thinking about directly affects the physiology of your system."

-Mindful wellbeing is about acknowledging how important your mental well being is, and finding strategies and practices to help you make positive changes from a place of self-respect and self-love instead of from a place of “needing” to, or eating greens just because you know you should.
+Mindful well-being is about acknowledging how important your mental well being is, and finding strategies and practices to help you make positive changes from a place of self-respect and self-love instead of from a place of “needing” to, or eating greens just because you know you should.

-Mindful wellbeing and your mental health
+Mindful well-being and your mental health

 One of the key problems we see when trying to make improvements to our diet and lifestyle is in our motivations for change.
-Often it can feel like we “have” to do something instead of it being something we “want” to change in our lives.
-This leads us to feel deprived, stressed and resentful of any lifestyle changes we’ve made no matter how positive they are.
+Often, it can feel like we “have” to do something instead of it being something we “want” to change in our lives.
+This leads us to feel deprived, stressed, and resentful of any lifestyle changes we’ve made, no matter how positive they are.

 The key we tell clients at the BePure Clinic is to embrace it as a process.
 It’s possible to respect and love where you are on your journey while wanting to make changes for the better.